 This is why you're here.
 We're going to use this information to our advantage to attract the millennial consumer, because companies no longer control their brand reputation, consumers do.

-- How to attract millennials to your next event
+- Describe effective ways to attract millennials to an event.